Kinder High School for the Performing and Visual Arts: Naming discussion

 On October 13, 2016, the Houston Independent School District Board of Trustees voted 7 to 2 to accept a naming rights contract from the Kinder Foundation for a $7.5 million for capital improvements to the new facility.
-The school's name will become Kinder High School for the Performing and Visual Arts when the school moves to the new downtown location.
+The school's name was to become Kinder High School for the Performing and Visual Arts when the school moved to the new downtown location.
 The Kinder funds provide primarily upgrades to theater equipment and some performance spaces, such as outfitting the mini-theater.

 The contract was approved by the school board after the Kinder Foundation said it would withdraw the funds if the board did not vote, six days after the public announcement of the deal.

 One HISD board member, Jolanda Jones, spoke against the deal, arguing that it was selling out the rights to name a school and that HISD was not giving attention to the non-specialty schools in the district.
 Jones and Diana Davila were the only board members to vote against the deal.
 Most speakers at the board meeting, including community members and HSPVA students and parents, supported the deal (17 speakers in favor, 11 against).

 In April 2017, in response to a petition asking the Kinders to give the name back, Richard Kinder wrote to the superintendent of Houston Independent School District.
 Citing negative controversy, he offered to release the naming rights, but did not suggest or request the school's name be restored.
-By contract, the name change will be effective when the new downtown school building is occupied.
+By contract, the name change became effective when the new downtown campus was occupied.